Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels as well as some more data (Refer to the link)
 - The broadcast features a very strong carrier wave making it very easy to track.

 > Reception note: NOAA 15's old age has taken a toll on its systems, it only uses a backup antenna with a drastically reduced irradiation power making the signal fade a lot, be significantly weaker than intended.
-Reception is still possible, but requires completely clear LOS with the satellite, more precise tracking than other satellites described here.
+Reception is still possible, but requires a bigger dish, completely clear LOS with the satellite, and more precise tracking than other satellites described here.

 ![NOAA HRPT screenshot from SatDump](../../assets/images/Radio/NOAA-HRPT.jpg)